 Lion Hunting Scene – 750 BC

 The composition focuses on the strength of the lion who’s size dominate the perspective.
-Framed by the Syrian braided ribbon and filled with floral motifs, the picture shows the princely lion hunt, highlighting the dangers and the success of personal courage and divine protection, which the winged sun disc stands.
+Framed by the Syrian braided ribbon and filled with floral motifs, the picture shows the princely lion hunt.
+It highlights the dangers and the success of personal courage and divine protection, which the winged sun disc represents.
 The name of the prince, standing behind the charioteer with bow and arrow, is not known.

 This Orthostat relief was found in Sakçegözü, a village in modern-day Turkey.
 In ancient times it was influenced by the Sam’ al Kingdom.

 Lion hunting has been an élite ritual since ancient times.
 In Ancient Egypt, lion hunts were usually reserved for pharaohs.
 These hunts nearly resulted in the extermination of lion populations in North Africa by 1100 BC.
 Artworks have survived to show Pharaoh Amenhotep III killing more than 100 lions in a single hunt.
 In ancient Assyria, lion hunting was a ritualised activity reserved for kings.
 These hunts were symbolic of the monarch’s duty to protect and fight for his people.

 The Lion Hunt of Ashurbanipal, a sequence of Assyrian palace reliefs from the North Palace at Nineveh dating from about 645 BC show King Ashurbanipal hunting lions.
 The Assyria “royal lion hunt”, was the staged and ritualised killing by the king of lions already captured and released into an arena.
 The realism of the lions has always been praised, although the pathos modern viewers tend to feel was perhaps not part of the Assyrian response.

 The Assyrian kings hunted lions for political and religious purposes, to demonstrate their power.
 The king would kill the lion from a chariot with his bow and arrow or spear.
 Meanwhile, spearmen and archers would always protect the king from the lion.